rclarke18/CacheSize/README.md

 ### Cache Size Funcion
 Attempts to allocate larger and larger blocks of static memory to see the largest cache size allowed.
+ - the largest cache size is determined by comparing the time required to read/write to cache memory.
+If the write takes longer than average we assume the memory forced into slower main memory
  - we tried to first clear the cache via a shell script, but the necesarry command requires elevated privaleges.
  - To run with clearing cache, uncomment out the line " //system("echo 3 > /proc/sys/vm/drop_caches");"
  - Next ensure you are running as a super user